sh0rt2020/iOSDemo/README.md

 # iosDemo
-a set of iOS demo
+a set of iOS demo, all third-party libraries are managed by CocoaPods.

 1、Mantle